edkreuk/FMD_FRAMEWORK/FMD_DATA_LOGGING.md

 ---
-title: Pipeline logging in the FMD Framework
+Title: Pipeline logging in the FMD Framework
-description: Learn how pipeline execution is logged and monitored in the Fabric Metadata-Driven (FMD) Framework. ms.service: fabric ms.topic: how-to ms.date: 07/2025
+Description: Learn how pipeline execution is logged and monitored in the Fabric Metadata-Driven (FMD) Framework.
+Topic: how-to
+Date: 07/2025
-author: edkreuk
+Author: edkreuk
 ---

 # Pipeline logging in the FMD Framework